 Python is a widely used high-level programming language.
-It is one of the most popular and flexible server-side programming languages.
+It is also one of the most popular and flexible server-side languages.

-Windows does not have the Python programming language installed by default.
-However, you can install Python on Windows in just a few easy steps.
+Windows does not install the Python programming language by default.
+However, you can install Python on Windows in a few steps.

-This guide provides step-by-step instructions to install and set up Python on Windows.
+This guide will provide step-by-step instructions on how to install and set up Python on Windows.

 Prerequisites